LEADNorthLLC/iris-ccd-devtools/README.md

 ## iris-interop-tools

-A UI and API for testing CCDA documents against the IRIS XPath Utilities and C-CDA to SDA XSLT code base.
+A UI and API for testing FHIR and CCDA documents against the IRIS XPath Utilities and C-CDA to SDA XSLT code base.

 ## Contributors